section-engineering-education/engineering-education/content/articles/servlet-request-and-servlet-collaboration/SevletRequest and ServletCallaboration.md

  This article will help you get started with servlet and understand how users send requests to a server.
 From here, you should be able to use servlet and JSP technology to build your dynamic website.

-I encourage you to copy the code and play around with it.
+I urge you to copy and play with the code.

 Happy coding!!